-Here are some of the things these authors did to produce this nonsensical conclusion:
+Some of the things these authors did to produce this nonsensical conclusion:

-- Lots of data snooping. - In particular, they gathered information on several covariates, but adjusted for only one (father's age), in the report. - Lack of transparency in reporting results. - In particular, they didn't mention that they had gathered the information on other covariates and cherry-picked only the one to adjust for. - The sample size was not set in advance. - $\circ\;$ There was no consideration of power in deciding on sample size. - Instead, the researchers checked every few observations and stopped when the results reached a preset significance level. - The sample size was too small to give reasonable power. - There was no adjusting for multiple testing despite all the multiple inference involved in data snooping and in deciding when to stop sampling.
+- Lots of data snooping. - In particular, they gathered information on several covariates, but adjusted for only one (father's age), in the "report". - Lack of transparency in reporting results. - In particular, not mentioning that they had gathered the information on other covariates and cherry-picked the that gave the result they wanted. - The sample size was not set in advance. - There was no consideration of power in deciding on sample size. - Instead, the researchers checked every few observations and stopped when the results reached a preset significance level. - The sample size was too small to give reasonable power. - There was no adjusting for multiple testing despite all the multiple inference involved in data snooping and in deciding when to stop sampling.